YuchunHung/garfield-in-rtpc/README.md

 RTPC.sif  -> Define the physics to apply to the mesh.
 The boundary conditions (values of potentials) are implemented there.
 The output files are RTPC/RTPC.result, and RTPC/RTPC.ep.
 RTPC.result is an input file in the garfield.

+RTPC.C -> Main file of the simulation.

+makefile -> A compile file to get garf_RTPC

+Change the electric potential (boundary) -> change the setting in RTPC.sif !
+Cathode
+ Boundary Condition 1
+ Target Boundaries = 1
+ Potential = -4400
+ End

+Change the magnitude of magnetic field -> Change
+    elm -> LoadMagneticField("Fieldmaps/solenoid_map_may2019.dat", 0.778);

+> Run the simulation
+<p> ./garf_RTPC [number of events] <p>
+  where [number of events] is the number of events you want to simulate.

+  The output file is rtpc_out.root

+  > Analyze the rtpc_out.root
+     Run analysis.c in ROOT.